javierriveros/Aural/README.md

 4. Click **"Test API Key"** to verify it works
 5. Click **"Save Settings"**

-Your API key is securely stored in the macOS Keychain.
+Your API key is stored securely in UserDefaults.

 ### 3. Grant Permissions